nightwaveplaza/plaza/README.md

-# Nightwave Plaza UI module
+# Nightwave Plaza App module

 This repository contains UI part for both the website and the mobile app shared common parts of the code.